sopra-fs21-group-26/server/README.md

 ### Postman

--   We highly recommend to use [Postman](https://www.getpostman.com) in order to test your API Endpoints.
+-   We highly recommend to use [Postman](https://www.getpostman.com) in order to test API Endpoints.

 ## Debugging